Excellence with a Personal Touch

 Change of Final Grade

-Grade changes must be approved by the department head, dean, and provost.
+Grade changes must be approved by the department head and dean.
 Grade changes should be made no later than the next regular semester after the grade is earned.

 Materials Used in the Computation of Grades